 - During WWII Joseph Stalin received an ultimatum from the Nazis: either he trades captive Field Marshal Paulus for his captured son Jakov, or Jakov will be painfully executed on camera, and the record will be sent to the father.
 After a while, Stalin's response was reportedlynote : "I do not trade Lieutenants for Field Marshals".
 He, however, did whatever he could to save his son via other methods, but all it failed.
 At least, Jakov's execution was not as horrible as planned - just before it started he assaulted the guards and was shot dead.
 According to the Nazis, Jakov ran into an electrified fence.

 - Some have presented President Harry S. Truman's decision to use the atomic bombs as one of these, given the potential dilemma of choosing between killing a couple hundred thousand Japanese or losing a similar number of Americans and killing an even larger number of Japanese.
 In his mind, and to most Allied citizens of the time, there was no question what the 'right' thing to do was.
-At the time, using the bombs to improve the efficiency of the Strategic Bombing campaign was not seen as a particularly horrible or unique decision.
-What Nina Tannenwald has called 'The Nuclear Tabboo' simply did not exist at that time, because it hadn't been invented yet (by self-centred Japanese and sympathetic foreigners).
+At the time, using the bombs to improve the efficiency of the Strategic Bombing campaign was not seen as a particularly horrible or unique decision, what Nina Tannenwald has called 'The Nuclear Tabboo' coming about in the aftermath.

 - The Coventry dilemma in WW2 was a classic example, despite that it is an urban myth rather than true.
 As the British had cracked the German Enigma codes, they knew that the city of Coventry was going to be bombed on a certain night.
 Instead of warning the city, Churchill let it be attacked to preserve the secret that the German codes were broken.
 While this specific scenario is untrue the general dilemma of protecting intelligence sources versus using what they are able to give is very much true.